 Here is our guide on how to feed the American Bulldog Johnson type:

 - Johnson American Bulldog should be fed puppy foods from age 0-10 months

 - They should be fed 4 times daily from age 0-3 months

 - Johnson American Bulldog should be fed 3 times daily from age 4-12 months

 - Feed them 2 times daily from age 13 months upward

-In feeding American Bulldog, their foods should contain vegetables, fruits, protein, fats and dog foods.
+In feeding American Bulldog, their foods should contain vegetables, fruits, protein, fats, and dog foods.

-Health of American Bulldog Johnson Type
+The health of American Bulldog Johnson Type

 The Johnson type of the American Bulldog needs a bit of exercise as they are initially built for cattle driving which involves running around.
-This exercise will help them keep a balance body and temper.
+This exercise will help them keep a balanced body and temper.

-Lifespan of Johnson American Bulldog Type
+The lifespan of Johnson American Bulldog Type